Cuscuta californica: Distribution and habitat

 This species is found throughout the western United States and parts of Mexico.
 In the United States, it is found in Arizona, California, Nevada, Oregon, Utah and Washington.
 In Mexico, it is primarily found in the northwestern portion of the state of Baja California.
-It grows on numerous herbs and shrubs from various habitats, including sandy desert areas, chaparral, coastal sage scrub, grasslands, forests of Pinus ponderosa, and can be found in weedy, partially disturbed areas like roadsides.
-Like most other dodders, this species is considered a noxious weed in many areas.
+It grows on numerous herbs and shrubs such as black sage, buckwheat, and deerweed from various habitats, including sandy desert areas, chaparral, coastal sage scrub, grasslands, forests of Pinus ponderosa, and weedy, partially disturbed areas like roadsides.
+Under these circumstances, they are not considered a noxious weed, but do become problematic when inhabiting agricultural fields and nursery crops.
 It was also discovered in Flowood, Mississippi on August 12, 2022.